andrewwang2015/Caltech-CS2/README.md

-# CS2
+# CS2: Introduction to Programming Methods
-CS2: Introduction to Programming Methods
+Honor code: If you are taking or plan on taking this class, do not look over these files.